dmhuehol/ASOS-Tools/README.md

 3. [winterStormEx] = **surfacePlotter**(9,9,9,21,krdu_1218)

  # Finding ASOS Stations
  There are many, many ASOS stations around the US, and finding the best one(s) for one's purposes can be difficult.
 The Federal Aviation Administration keeps [a zoomable map](https://www.faa.gov/air_traffic/weather/asos/) of ASOS/AWOS stations by state.
 Note that only ASOS 5-minute stations, denoted by gray placemarks on this map, are supported by the code in this repository.
-Additionally, some common ASOS stations used by our group are listed below.
+Some common ASOS stations used by our Environment Analytics group are listed below.
  ### List of Common ASOS Stations
  ----
  #### Long Island area